💬 Discuss

 Hvar wins on the lavender timing — late June into early July is peak bloom in Velo Grablje and Brusje villages, a UNESCO heritage practice.
 Korčula has nothing seasonally comparable that week.
 If you'd rather a quieter island and don't care about lavender, swap Hvar for Korčula and it slots more naturally into the south-bound geography.

-Option B (Soča Valley) is the high-adventure version: Vršič Pass switchbacks + glacier-fed-river rafting + Tolmin gorge hike.
+Option B (Soča Valley) is the high-adventure version: Vršič Pass switchbacks, glacier-fed-river rafting, and a possible Tolmin gorge walk.
 Drive total: ~5h.
 Energy required: high.
-Worth it if any of the three travelers is an outdoor-adrenaline person — Soča is the most photographed river in Slovenia for good reason.
+Worth it if the trip calls for a big outdoor-adrenaline day, but it is no longer the only way to make Slovenia feel nature-led.

-Default plan is Option A because it leaves more energy for the Plitvice early-rise on Day 6.
-If Ankur is the active type, Option B is the better story for the trip.
-Hiša Franko (Ana Roš) is closed Mondays — Day 4 is Monday — so the Option B lunch upgrade isn't available unless you shift dates.
+Default plan is Option A because it leaves more energy for the Plitvice early-rise on Day 7.
+Option B is the bigger story if the trip mood points toward a long high-adventure day.
+Hiša Franko (Ana Roš) should be schedule-checked before anchoring Option B around lunch.

 The Wine + Rakija + Truffle Thread (Where We're Going + Where We're Not)